Foam rolling and ITB friction/Runners knee

 In short, it appears the hollow but solid core design is more effective than the traditional foam roller as it appears to place higher pressure on the fascia.
 This is the design favoured by The Grid, which is the foam roller I currently use.
 I find it effective but at close to £40 it may be out of many people’s budgets and there may be cheaper alternatives available.

 The guidance from the research on this is far less clear.
-In fact, as with many things, there is a lack of in depth research in this area.
-Most studies seem to focus on the acute effects of using a foam roller rather than long term useage.
+In fact, as with many things, there is a lack of in-depth research in this area.
+Most studies seem to focus on the acute effects of using a foam roller rather than long-term usage.
 Miller and Rockey (2006) used the foam roller 3 times per week over 8 weeks but offered no justification in the research as to why.
 This can hardly be used as guidance considering they also didn’t report any beneficial effects!

 What’s the technique?

 McDonald et al describe the technique nicely in their article.
 There are a host of videos on YouTube to look at if you want specific ideas for certain muscles but this is the technique used in McDonald et al’s research;